Key Takeaways

 Types of Spatial Analysis

 Different questions require different spatial approaches.
-Rather than relying on a single method, spatial analysis draws from a set of techniques designed to explore how location influences patterns, relationships, and outcomes.
+Rather than relying on a single method, spatial data analysis draws from a set of techniques designed to explore how location influences patterns, relationships, and outcomes.

 Some analysis focuses on proximity, examining how closeness to other locations affects behavior, access, or performance.
 Others look for clusters or hotspots, identifying areas where activity is concentrated or changing rapidly.